danielsaidi/website_danielsaidi/collections/_posts/2020/2020-03-26-bind-view-geometry-data-to-bindable-properties.md

 .bindSafeAreaInset(of: .top, to: $topInset)
 ```

-However, this is just a matter of taste.
+This is just a matter of taste.
 I like the cleaner syntax, but the original extension is really all you need.

 ## Code

-I have added these extensions to my personal [SwiftUIKit]({{page.lib}}) library.
-You can find them under `Sources/SwiftUIKit/Extensions`.
+I have added these extensions to my [SwiftUIKit]({{page.lib}}) library, under `Sources/SwiftUIKit/Extensions`.